vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    The script performs the following actions:

-   1. Detects persistent volumes that are associated with PVCs created in the namespace in which the addon is installed.
+   1. Detects persistent volumes that are associated with PVCs created in the namespace in which the add-on is installed.
 For these persistent volumes, the script defines the `Retain` reclaim policy.
-This is necessary to prevent these volumes from being deleted when the current version of the addon is uninstalled.
+This is necessary to prevent these volumes from being deleted when the current version of the add-on is uninstalled.
-   1. Deletes the Helm chart of the current version of the addon.
-This is necessary for successfully removing the PVCs and CRDs sets that are used by the addon.
+   1. Deletes the Helm chart of the current version of the add-on.
+This is necessary for successfully removing the PVCs and CRDs sets that are used by the add-on.
-   1. Removes a set of PVCs from the namespace where the addon has been installed.
-This is necessary for unbinding PVs from PVCs and then reusing these PVs with a new version of the addon.
+   1. Removes a set of PVCs from the namespace where the add-on has been installed.
+This is necessary for unbinding PVs from PVCs and then reusing these PVs with a new version of the add-on.
    1. Removes references to the deleted PVCs from persistent volumes that have been linked to these PVCs.
-These persistent volumes will become available for linking (PVs status becomes `Available`) and will be reused by the new version of the addon after it is installed.
+These persistent volumes will become available for linking (PVs status becomes `Available`) and will be reused by the new version of the add-on after it is installed.
-   1. Deletes the set of CRDs that have been used by the addon.
+   1. Deletes the set of CRDs that have been used by the add-on.
    1. Deletes the `prometheus-monitoring` namespace if the script has been run for this namespace.

 1. Make the script code file executable: